-4) Post Polls, Surveys and Quizzes
+5) Post Polls, Surveys and Quizzes

 There is nothing better than a poll, survey or a quiz to keep your members hooked.
 Engagement happens when you directly ask the users for their comments.
 It should be a no-brainer!

 Posting a poll, survey or quiz lets group members quickly share their opinion and engagement happens almost instantly.
 One of the best ways of using a poll is to identify the current trends related to your niche and create a poll based on that.
-Use this link to start your poll:

 Surveys are something that people like in a limited manner, so you need to use it sparingly.
 Also, quizzes should be easy to answer because if you make the quiz too tough then nobody will participate.
 In order to motivate your members to take the quiz, you can add a prize.
 When people are getting something in return, they are most likely to participate in the game.